bmx-ng/bmx-site/docs/tutorials/oop_tutorial.md

 WaitKey
 ```

-> In case you are not familiar with BlitzMax's TList Module, it simply provides an easy way to
+> In case you are not familiar with BlitzMax's [TList Module], it simply provides an easy way to
 > manage a list of objects, similarly to storing them in an array.

 Polymorphism is useful in any case where generalization would benefit.
 For example, if you have a